 You can also look down on the false ceiling that is painted to look like stone from below but is in fact just slaked lime, and was put in to hide all of the beams above.

-It is around this point that some of the impressive graffiti pops up, and trying to read it all and work out the dates is fascinating for young and old alike.
+It is around this point that some of the impressive graffiti pops up, and trying to read it all and work out the dates is fascinating.
 It continues to adorn the walls throughout the tour, as well as some of the glass panes which were part of a fundraising drive in the 1990s.
 Some of the designs on these glass panes are very ornate and provide a detailed and intricate contrast to the huge and imposing blocks of limestone and the cavernous spaces of the tower.

 Some examples of the graffiti.
 The first one says – ‘William Jerred fell from this height on the 29th day of March 1864’.
 (He survived, his coat catching on the part of the cathedral below leaving him hanging there until he could be rescued.)